THE ISSARA MODEL

 worker voice

 We are on the ground, operating as a network, speaking the many languages and dialects of job seekers and workers in Asia.
-Being on the ground, trusted, and connected allows us to cross-check and verify emerging issues, and also safeguard workers reporting and/or suffering abuses.
+Being on the ground, trusted, and connected allows us to receive, cross-check and verify, and action emerging issues, and also safeguard workers reporting and/or suffering abuses.

 partnership